MechanicalRock/mechanicalrock.github.io/_posts/2019-08-24-inception-pipelines-pt6.markdown

 ## What's The Problem

-In this month's instalment I'm going right back to the beginning to answer a question that I'm frequently asked; namely *"How do I do the initial seeding of a pipeline in my shiny new AWS Account?"*.
+In this month's instalment, I'm going right back to the beginning to answer a question that I'm frequently asked; namely *"How do I do the initial seeding of a pipeline in my shiny new AWS Account?"*.

 Like all things AWS-ey, there are multiple ways to accomplish this.
 The three that immediately come to mind are: